Hello, fellow voice teachers!

 4. Musictheory.net: Musictheory.net has tons of free content available that students can easily access on their second device.
 Under ‘Exercises’ > ‘Ear Training’, I’ve used the interval and chord recognition exercises.
 Under the ’Settings’ wheel, you can customize the intervals to isolate just a few at a time, and select ascending or descending.
 They even have the option for teachers to customize their own permanent link to an exercise with saved settings that can be easily sent to students!
 I have not fully checked out their lessons catalog, but there’s lots to explore, as well as enhanced offline versions of content available for paid users.

-5. Guide Vocal Voice Memos: There are some instances, especially with my very young students or those that struggle with intonation, where it really takes time for them to reach the comfort level needed to sing to a track without guide vocal support.
+5. Guide Vocal Voice Memos: There are many instances, especially with my very young students or those that struggle with intonation, where it really takes time for students to reach the comfort level needed to sing to a track without guide vocal support.
 To help these students transition to singing with a track, I'll work in slow, incremental steps and record voice memos for them on my phone or iPad.
 Step One: I use my own voice as guide rather than the voice on the recording and have them practice singing along with me (this can be done A capella or to the track, whatever you find most suitable).
 Step Two: I then slowly wean them off by making another voice memo with my guide vocal just on the entrances or tricky moments.
 Once they are feeling secure, using the track alone becomes the final Step Three.
 I've found this process especially helpful as a general practice tool, and during this online period.
 Being unable to sing with them at the same time can be harder for students who are used to or need that extra support in the beginning of the song learning process.
 This also gives me the opportunity to really emphasize what we’re working on through my guide vocal, for example, a certain breath spot that the singer on the recording might not observe, clear diction, staying up in head voice, etc.

 I hope these resources and tips may be of some help or interest to you on your online teaching journey.
 Thanks for reading, and feel free to comment below with any other resources/ideas that you've found helpful!